The Hyatt Place Daytona Beach is one of very few Hyatt properties in Florida on the beach where you can redeem points to get a free room.

 There are 3 different ways that you can earn at least 36,000 Hyatt points to get a free hotel on the beach in Florida like we did.
 Join the World of Hyatt loyalty program and earn Hyatt points by:

-For most people, the best approach is to get one of these credit cards and earn 60,000 points via the signup bonus in about 3 months. fyi, the signup bonuses might be higher or lower but 60k is pretty typical.
+For most people, the best approach is to get one of these credit cards and earn alot of points via the welcome bonus.
+While the welcome bonuses for different cards can vary over time, it\’s pretty common to see 30k or 60k point bonuses.

 First option that will earn you free nights at the Daytona Beach Hyatt in just 3 months?
 Get the World of Hyatt credit card.